TypTech/ServerDash/README.md

    ./start.sh
    ```

-   This ensures environment variables are properly loaded from `.env.local`.
+   This ensures environment variables are properly loaded from `.env`.

 ### Manual Setup (Alternative)